IBM-Cloud/ansible-collection-ibm/docs/ibm_is_instance.rst

     None

-  volumes (False, list, None)
+  boot_volume (False, list, None)
-    List of volumes
+    None

+  profile (False, str, None)
+    Profile info

-  zone (False, str, None)
+  placement_group (False, str, None)
-    Zone name
+    Unique Identifier of the Placement Group for restricting the placement of the instance

-  keys (False, list, None)
+  tags (False, list, None)
-    SSH key Ids for the instance
+    list of tags for the instance

-  force_action (False, bool, False)
-    If set to true, the action will be forced immediately, and all queued actions deleted.
-Ignored for the start action.
+  vpc (False, str, None)
+    VPC id

-  user_data (False, str, None)
+  instance_template (False, str, None)
-    User data given for the instance
+    Id of the instance template

-  force_recovery_time (False, int, None)
+  dedicated_host_group (False, str, None)
-    Define timeout to force the instances to start/stop in minutes.
+    Unique Identifier of the Dedicated Host Group where the instance will be placed

   id (False, str, None)